buy-contest-form

 Proceedings may be commenced under the Competition Act by the Competition Bureau itself based on its own investigations or based on complaints from customers, competitors or other industry participants.

 In many criminal cases, the Competition Bureau commences investigations based on parties applying for immunity or leniency under the Bureau’s formal Immunity or Leniency Programs.
-This may include individuals or companies that, for example, were parties to an illegal conspiracy (e.g., price-fixing) or bid-rigging agreement and apply to the Bureau seeking full immunity from prosecution or, where unavailable, leniency in sentencing.
+This may include individuals or companies that, for example, were parties to an illegal conspiracy (e.g., a criminal price-fixing agreement) or bid-rigging agreement and apply to the Bureau seeking full immunity from prosecution or, where unavailable, leniency in sentencing.

-The Competition Bureau’s Immunity and Leniency Programs are its leading source of evidence about criminal violations of the Competition Act and can be a significant safe harbour for companies or individuals implicated in potential criminal competition law violations.
+The Competition Bureau’s Immunity and Leniency Programs are its leading tools for enforcing the criminal provisions of the Competition Act and can be a significant safe harbour for companies or individuals implicated in potential criminal competition law violations.
+The Competition Bureau updated its Immunity and Leniency Programs in June 2024 to include wage-fixing and no-poaching agreements between employers.
+For more information, see: Immunity and Leniency Programs Under the Competition Act.

-The Competition Bureau also relies on whistleblowers for some of their enforcement matters.
+The Competition Bureau relies on whistleblowers for some of its enforcement matters.
 For more information see: whistleblowers.

 ACCESS APPLICATIONS

-In addition to Competition Bureau investigations, private parties may also in some cases commence private actions for violations of the criminal sections of the Competition Act (most commonly under the criminal conspiracy and criminal misleading advertising sections, sections 45 and 52).
+In addition to Competition Bureau investigations, private parties may also in some cases commence private civil actions or class actions for violations of the criminal sections of the Competition Act, including under sections 45 (conspiracy), 47 (bid-rigging) and 52 (criminal misleading advertising).

-Private parties may also commence private access applications before the Competition Tribunal under a number of provisions of the Competition Act, including abuse of dominance (section 79), refusal to deal (section 75), price maintenance (section 76) and exclusive dealing / tied selling / market restriction (section 77).
+Private parties may also commence private access applications before the Competition Tribunal under a number of provisions of the Competition Act (sections 75 (refusal to deal), 76 (price maintenance), 77 (exclusive dealing, tied selling and market restriction) and 79 (abuse of dominance)).

-In addition to direct enforcement – for example, compulsory production court orders, search warrants, Competition Tribunal applications or references for prosecution of criminal matters – the Bureau can, and consistently does, engage in competition advocacy in Canada.
+In addition to direct enforcement – for example, compulsory production court orders, search warrants, Competition Tribunal applications and references for prosecution of criminal matters – the Competition Bureau can, and consistently does, engage in competition advocacy in Canada.

-The Bureau often uses its advocacy powers where it either does not want to commence formal enforcement or cannot use its direct enforcement powers (e.g., in relation to regulated markets).
-For more information, see: Regulated Conduct.
+The Bureau often uses its competition advocacy powers where it either does not want to commence formal enforcement or cannot use its direct enforcement powers (e.g., in relation to regulated markets in which it does not have jurisdiction to take enforcement measures based on the regulated conduct doctrine (RCD)).

-The Bureau has also interpreted its advocacy authority under the Competition Act to carry out market studies and develop competition policy related positions.
-As a result of significant amendments to the Competition Act in 2023, the Competition Bureau now has much stronger market inquiry powers (see discussion below).
+The Competition Bureau has also interpreted its advocacy authority under the Competition Act to carry out market studies and develop competition policy related positions.
+As a result of significant amendments to the Competition Act in 2023, the Competition Bureau now has much stronger powers to conduct formal market studies (see discussion below).

 The Competition Bureau’s main arguments in relation to its competition advocacy efforts have generally been threefold for regulators and policy makers: first, they should regulate only where necessary; second, they should impose the most minimal restrictions on competition to achieve their regulatory goals; and third, they should rely on market forces as much as possible to maintain competition.